BiasFreeBench: a Benchmark for Mitigating Bias in Large Language Model Responses: Experimental Details

 \subsection{Implementation}

 \paragraph{Inference} Except for the second session in Self-Help, the system prompt of all prompting-based methods and evaluations for training-based methods on BBQ is `\textit{You are a helpful assistant.}'.
 As for FairMT-Bench, we follow the official system prompt, which is `\textit{You are a helpful AI assistant skilled in multi-round conversations.
 Please answer the user's questions based on the context of the discussions, ensuring coherence and relevance.
 Answer in less than **128** words.}' except for Self-Help.
 The system prompts for Self-Help are shown in Figure \ref{fig:BBQ_self_help_example}, \ref{fig:FairMT_Bench_self_help_farimt}, and \ref{fig:FairMT_Bench_Self_help_fairmt2}.
 Since there are no bias type annotations in FairMT-Bench, \textit{Bias Type} is replaced as `\textit{social}' / `\textit{socially}' in the instructions among different prompting strategies.
+As for BBQ, the order of $i)$ and $ii)$ options is randomly shuffled per prompt to mitigate the position bias \citep{DBLP:conf/emnlp/MinLHALHZ22, llm-as-a-judge}.
 All inference is implemented by vllm~\citep{vllm} with two 48G RTX A6000.
+We run each model once per sample, following \citet{helm, FairMT-Bench,CEB}.
+Except for two reasoning LLMs, all other models employed greedy decoding for inference.
+For DeepSeek‑R1‑Distill‑Llama‑8B and Qwen3‑8B, we follow the decoding strategy provided in their official model cards: temperature=$0.6$ and top-p=$0.95$ for DeepSeek‑R1‑Distill‑Llama‑8B\footnote{\url{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B}}, temperature=$0.6$, top-p=$0.95$, top-k=$20$, and min-p=$0$ for Qwen3-8B\footnote{\url{https://huggingface.co/Qwen/Qwen3-8B}}.

 \paragraph{Training Data} We use the inter-sentence part of StereoSet as the training data following \citet{dige-etal-2024-machine}.
 The reason is that this is the only suitable bias dataset with DPO-form input-output pairs and rich meta-information.
 Though a new bias dataset for DPO, BiasDPO~\citep{allam-2024-biasdpo}, is constructed, it has only about 1,000 samples without meta-information.
 However, StereoSet is in a long-tailed distribution.
 To investigate whether the unbalanced data will influence the debiasing performance, we first adopt a weighted sampling strategy to balance the training data.
 Specifically, we calculate the inverse frequency of each bias type and assign higher sampling probabilities to underrepresented categories, which ensures that each bias type is adequately represented in the sampled dataset and mitigates the effects of data imbalance while maintaining the overall dataset size.
 Detailed numbers of them are shown in Table \ref{tab:train_data}.
 Then, both the long-tailed data and the balanced data are used to implement SFT, and DPO.
 The results in Table \ref{tab:balance} show that training with the balanced dataset outperforms training with the unbalanced dataset in 62.5\% of the cases.
 Therefore, SFT, DPO, and Task Vector in this work were implemented with the balanced training data except the analysis experiments in \S \ref{sec:biastype}.
 In \S\ref {sec:biastype}, the training with a single bias type of data is conducted with the original unbalanced data from StereoSet, while the training with mixed bias types of data is conducted with the balanced data.